 The consistency principle states that systems are more usable and learnable when similar parts are expressed in similar ways [Lidwell 2010].
-Consistency can be in appearance (e.g. network documentation) or in function (e.g. device configuration).
+Consistency in network design can be applied to appearance (e.g. network documentation) or to functionality (e.g. device configuration).
 Internal consistency refers to consistency with other components in the system (e.g. DHCP allocates the same address range in all subnets).
 External consistency refers to consistency with outside elements (e.g. VLAN100 has the same functions in all branches of the organization).

 The consistency principle can be applied in network design in many ways: